-Before proceeding with the assay, bring all reagents, serum reference calibrators and controls to room temperature (20-27°C).
-Test Procedure should be performed by a skilled individual or trained professional
+Before proceeding with the assay, bring all reagents, serum reference calibrators and controls to room temperature (20-27°C). \\Test Procedure should be performed by a skilled individual or trained professional\\

-- Format the microplates' wells for each serum reference, control and patient specimen to be assayed in duplicate.
-Replace any unused microwell strips back into the aluminum bag, seal and store at 2-8°C. - Pipette 0.010 ml (10 μL) of the appropriate serum reference, control or specimen into the assigned well. - 3.
-Add 0.050 ml (50μl) of the DHEA-S Enzyme Tracer to all wells. - 4.
-Swirl the microplate gently for 20-30 seconds to mix. - Add 0.050 ml (50μl) of Anti- DHEA-S Biotin Reagent to all wells. - 6.
+- 1. Format the microplates' wells for each serum reference calibrator, control and patient specimen to be assayed in duplicate.
+Replace any unused microwell strips back into the aluminum bag, seal and store at 2-8°C. - 2.
+Pipette 0.010 ml (10 μL) of the appropriate serum reference calibrator, control or specimen into the assigned well. - 3.
+Add 0.050 ml (50μl) of the DHEA-S Enzyme Reagent to all - 4.
+Swirl the microplate gently for 20-30 seconds to mix. - 5.
+Add 0.050 ml (50μl) of Anti- DHEA-S Biotin Reagent to all - 6.
 Swirl the microplate gently for 20-30 seconds to mix. - 7.
-Cover and incubate for 30 minutes at room temperature. - Discard the contents of the microplate by decantation or aspiration.
+Cover and incubate for 30 minutes at room temperature. - 8.
+Discard the contents of the microplate by decantation or aspiration.
 If decanting, blot the plate dry with absorbent paper. - 9.
-Add 0.3530ml (350μl) of wash buffer (see Reagent Preparation Section), decant (tap and blot) or aspirate.
-Repeat four (4) additional times for a total of five (5) washes.
+Add 0.350ml (350μl) of wash buffer (see Reagent Preparation Section), decant (tap and blot) or aspirate.
+Repeat two (2) additional times for a total of three (3) washes.
 An automatic or manual plate washer can be used.
 Follow the manufacturer's instruction for proper usage.
 If a squeeze bottle is employed, fill each well by depressing the container (avoiding air bubbles) to dispense the wash.
-Decant the wash and repeat four (4) additional times. - 10.
-Add 0.100 ml (100μl) of working signal reagent solution to all wells (see Reagent Preparation Section).
-Always add reagents in the same order to minimize reaction time differences between wells.
+Decant the wash and repeat two (2) additional times. - 10.
+Add 0.100 ml (100μl) of working substrate solution to all wells (see Reagent Preparation Section).
+Always add reagents in the same order to minimize reaction time differences hetween wells